rNimbus-com/homelab-iac/proxmox/talos_cluster/README.md

 # Talos Kubernetes Cluster on Proxmox

-This Terraform configuration creates a highly available Talos Kubernetes cluster on Proxmox VE, consisting of control plane and worker nodes with dual network interfaces for optimal performance and security.
+This tofu configuration creates a highly available Talos Kubernetes cluster on Proxmox VE, consisting of control plane and worker nodes with dual network interfaces for optimal performance and security.

 ## Overview